How to Enable or Disable Mouse Haptic Feedback Windows 11

 Turn Mouse Haptic Feedback On or Off Using Registry

-Open Windows Terminal as an administrator and run the commands below.
+Open Windows Terminal with administrator privileges and run the commands below.

 Turn On Mouse Haptic Feedback